cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 ## Install Git on the VM Instance

-Navigate back to the VM instance dashboard by clicking the 3 lines in the top left and selecting Cloud Computing, VM Instances.
+Navigate back to the VM instance dashboard by clicking the 3 lines in the top left and selecting Compute Engine -> VM Instances.

 ![virtual_menu](/tutorials/images/virtual_menu.jpg)